 Many blood thinners have a neutralizing antidote to overcome an overdose.
 When a patient has an overdose of heparin, for example, there is a reversal agent.
 The patient is often quickly given protamine to neutralize the overdose.
 But protamine and other neutralizing agents have cardiovascular and other harmful side effects.
 So when you give more protamine or clotting factor to combat an overdose of blood thinners, you may have other side effects that may be harmful to the patient.

 Patients taking anticoagulants who are getting a surgical procedure are walking a fine line.
 You don't want to bleed too much... or too little.
 Doctors have to walk this fine line by making reasonable judgments.

 Generally, the standard of care requires surgical patients to be taken off of Coumadin before surgery to let the INR fall in the therapeutic range of 2.0-3.0 for atrial fibrillation or 2.5-3.5 for prosthetic heart valves to <1.5.

 In patients whose risk is only moderate, it is generally safe to stop Coumadin and let the INR sink to a level <1.5 without bridging therapy.
-Generally for patients with INRs in the therapeutic range for a few days.Getting a Malpractice LawyerIf you have been harmed by medical malpractice, call us today at 800-553-8082 to discuss your options or get a free strategy session online.
+Generally for patients with INRs in the therapeutic range for a few days.Getting a Blood Thinner Lawsuit Malpractice LawyerIf you have been harmed by medical malpractice from the misuse of blood thinners, call our attorneys today at 800-553-8082 to discuss your options or get a free strategy session online.